zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 an attacker presents you with a webpage that looks like the legitimate website's login page, but which is actually served from a webserver owned by the attacker.

+The second protocol of the world wide web fixes the vulnerabilities in HTTP.
-To fix these vulnerabilities in HTTP, a new protocol known as HTTP Secure, or HTTPS, was created.
+This protocol is known as HTTP Secure, or HTTPS.
 HTTPS tunnels HTTP traffic over a protocol known as Secure Sockets Layer, or SSL, which ensures that all traffic between your browser and the server is strongly encrypted.
 In addition, every website that uses HTTPS is assigned an SSL certificate, which your browser uses to verify the identity of the website.
 This protects against man-in-the-middle attacks.

 Therefore, if you are logging into an online account, make sure that the login page is sent to you over HTTPS.
 This is easy to determine, as the url in the